 Will somebody meet me at the airport when I arrive in Queensland?

-Yes, the first time you arrive in Queensland, an airport meet and greet service is provided as part of your program fees for no additional cost to international students.
-A small cost may apply if additional family members also require this service.
+Yes, the first time you arrive in Queensland, an airport meet and greet service is provided between the hours of 6.00 am and 9.00 pm as part of your program fees for no additional cost to international students.
+This service is not available to students commencing in primary school.
+Please check with your airline about their requirements for travel by unaccompanied minors.
 If you want to be met on arrival you need to complete an Arrival Details form.
 This form will be sent to you with your Confirmation of Enrolment.
-Please note that additional charges will be incurred for accommodation and transport if you arrive in Queensland later than 9.00 pm or before 6.00 am.

 Find out more about Airport Pickup.